bkfarnsworth/google-photos-api/README.md

 Simple package to automate workflows in google photos.

-NOT CURRENTLY WORKING.
-INTERNAL GOOGLE APIS CHANGED SINCE I LAST USED IT.
+<b>NOT CURRENTLY WORKING.
+INTERNAL GOOGLE APIS CHANGED SINCE I LAST USED IT</b>

 To use:
 1. Clone the git repo.
 Make sure you have node and npm installed.
 See package.json engines field for required versions.